-- You or your business partners want to significantly increase your rate of retirement savings - Your business consistently produces steady revenue - You or your business partners have personal annual income greater than \$275,000 and are seeking an annual tax deduction of \$73,500 or more - Your company has fewer than 15 employees per one owner - You and your business partners are generally older than your employees - You already fund an employer contribution of 5% or more of employee compensation or are interested in doing so.
-This could include a Profit Sharing Plan or Safe Harbor 401(k).
+You or your business partners want to significantly increase your rate of Your company has fewer than 15 employees per one owner retirement savings You and your business partners are Your business consistently produces generally older than your employees steady revenue You already fund an employer You or your business partners have contribution of 5% or more of employee personal annual income greater than compensation or are interested in doing \$275,000 and are seeking an annual so.
+This could include a Profit Sharing tax deduction of \$76,500 or more Plan or Safe Harbor 401(k).